 In 1917, its dirt streets were bricked, and by 1920, the population had reached more than 3,900 people.
 In 1931, the Palmer Stormkind oil field was founded, bringing more people to the area, and in 1943, the nearby Walker Army Air Field was built, adding 1500-2000 people to the population.

-By 1950, Hays had grown to a population of 9,378, and in 1955, Old Fort Hays opened as a museum.
-The Kansas Historical Society would later acquire it and became a Kansas State Historic Site in 1967, which features four original buildings: the blockhouse (completed as the post headquarters in 1868), a guardhouse, and two officers’ quarters.
+By 1950, Hays had grown to a population of 9,378; in 1955, Old Fort Hays opened as a museum.
+The Kansas Historical Society later acquired it and became a Kansas State Historic Site in 1967.
+The site features four original buildings: the blockhouse (completed as the post headquarters in 1868), a guardhouse, and two officers’ quarters.

 Today, as a center for education, business, and culture for western Kansas, Hays is called home to about 21,000 people and continues to display its rich history at not only Historic Fort Hays but also at the Ellis County Historical Museum, Sternberg Museum of Natural History, and the Boot Hill Cemetery.
 A historic walking tour of downtown provides 25 bronze plaques explaining the significance of sites where the famous and infamous walked the streets of Old Hays City.
 A brochure is available at the Hays Convention and Visitors Bureau located at 2700 Vine St. Frontier Park, located directly across from Historic Fort Hays, which includes 89 acres of land that features several walking trails, waterfalls, and scenic views, as well as a buffalo herd.